MartinKabierski/event-log_pollution-analysis/README.md

-    utils.py                        # Script containing the discovery setup used ├── out/                            # The experiment's in the paper full outputs ├── main.py                         # The script to use the pipeline ├── recreate_experiments.py         # Script to rerun all of the experiment in th original paper ├── create_plots.py                 # Used in experiments ├── log_pollution.py                # Scripts containing the pollution functions ├── noisy_log_evaluation.py         # Scripts containing the evaluation
+    utils.py                        # Script containing the discovery setup used ├── out/                            # The experiment's in the paper full outputs ├── main.py                         # The script to use the pipeline ├── create_plots.py                 # Used in experiments
+├── log_pollution.py                # Scripts containing the pollution functions
+├── noisy_log_evaluation.py         # Scripts containing the evaluation